6 Universal Rules for Resume Writing (With Video)July 29, 2020

 The goal of a resume is to best represent your relevant skills and accomplishments, and there are several ways to do that successfully.
 That said, every resume requires these basic elements:

 - Relevant educational degrees or certifications and/or licenses.
 The importance of your educational background will vary based on the job or industry you’re interested in.
 If you have many educational credentials, you only need to include the ones that are most relevant to the job description.

 - Relevant work and volunteer experience.
-Most people choose to list their experience beginning with their most recent job.
+Most people choose to list their experience starting with their most recent job.
 Don’t include everything you did in your past jobs.
 Instead, focus on achievements over responsibilities.

 - Contact information.
 Your full name, the city where you live, your email address and phone number.
 Because this personal information is sensitive, you should be cautious about who you share your resume with.
 Read over these guidelines for a safe job search to protect yourself.